 Now that you have a basic understanding of the polar pattern types, let’s dive deeper into each one to really get to grips with them…

-What is Omnidirectional?
+What is omnidirectional?

 However, it’s not exclusive to these microphone types and will often be found on large diaphragm condenser microphones that feature switchable patterns.